 Gluten-Free Girl has a ton of information on the different types of gluten-free flours available.
 She also explains how to follow the 40/60 ratio – 40% grain flour + 60% starchy flour – to get the right consistency that’s similar to a gluten flour.

-If I’m baking something really moist like pumpkin or banana bread, I recommend using mini pans rather than regularly sized loaf pans with gluten free flour.
+If I’m baking something really moist like pumpkin or banana bread, I recommend using mini loaf pans rather than regularly sized loaf pan with gluten free flour.
 I find that mini pans work well for giving breads a moist center and firm outer layer – which is perfect for all breads really but especially for pumpkin or banana bread.

-Gluten Free Flour Mix Recipe
+An Easy Gluten Free Flour Recipe